What's on this page?

 Why Both Hard and Soft Skills are Essential in Tech

 While hard skills might land you a job, it’s often your soft skills that determine your growth and long-term success.
-In Tech, professionals frequently work in cross-functional teams or lead complex projects.
+In tech, professionals frequently work in cross-functional teams or lead complex projects.
 Without strong soft skills, even the most technically skilled individuals can struggle to perform effectively.

 Consider these examples and stats:

-• A Software Developer must know how to code, but also how to collaborate, give feedback manage time across sprints.
+- A Software Developer must know how to code, but also how to collaborate, give feedback and manage time across sprints.
 Notably, 85% of hiring managers in Australia and New Zealand say skills gaps are directly affecting team performance - and this includes gaps in communication, teamwork, and problem-solving within coding and developer roles.

-• A Project Manager uses frameworks and tools, but also motivates teams and manages expectations.
-According to the Australian Government’s National Skills Commission (NCS), skills related to communication and collaboration are seeing the largest growth.1.4 million additional hours per week will be needed by 2026, an increase of 12.4%.
+- A Project Manager uses frameworks and tools, but also motivates teams and manages expectations.
+According to the Australian Government’s National Skills Commission (NCS), skills related to communication and collaboration are seeing the largest growth.
+1.4 million additional hours per week will be needed by 2026, an increase of 12.4%.

 Employers increasingly seek candidates who demonstrate both capabilities.